 And his descendants are blessed.

 a.
 I have not seen the righteous forsaken, nor his descendants begging bread: David gave a testimony from his own experience.
-He noted that God cared for those who trusted in the LORD and walked in His righteousness.
+He noted that God cared for those who trusted in Him and walked in His righteousness.
 They were not forsaken and their descendants were also blessed.

 i.
 This was David’s testimony after many years (I have been young, and now am old).
-He saw God’s faithfulness to His people and wanted a younger generation to also trust in Him, learning from David’s wisdom.
+Seeing God’s faithfulness to His people, David wanted a younger generation to also trust in Him, learning from his wisdom.

 ii.
 David knew that among his ancestors were some who left Israel, fearful in a time of famine (Ruth 1).
-When they returned after several disastrous years in Moab, they found the people of Bethlehem in Israel provided for.
+When they returned after several disastrous years in Moab, they found the people of Bethlehem had been provided for.
 God knew how to take care of those who trusted in Him in times of famine, and has done so since then.

 iii.
 One way that God provides for the righteous and their descendants is through the ethic of hard work that belongs to the redeemed, who know that all things should be done heartily, as unto the LORD – including working for a living.